confluentinc/event-streaming-patterns/docs/event/schema-on-read.md

 ---

 # Schema-on-Read
-Schema-on-Read enables the reader of data to apply any schema it wants to events that are processed.
+Schema-on-Read leaves the validation of a schema for an [Event](../event/event.md) to the reader.
 There are several use cases for this pattern, all of which provide a lot of flexibility to [Event Processors](../event-processing/event-processor.md):

 1. When the sequencing matters between events of different types and all those different event types are put into a single stream.
 For example, consider a banking use case where first a customer opens an account, then gets approval, then makes a deposit, etc. Put these heterogeneous [Event](../events/event.md) types into the same stream, allowing the [Event Streaming Platform](../event-stream/event-streaming-platform.md) maintain event ordering and allowing any consuming [Event Processor](../event-processing/event-processor.md) and [Event Sinks](../event-sink/event-sink.md) [deserialize the events](../event/event-deserializer.md) as needed.